Master-Bw3/hex_server/README.md

 # Hex Server

 Hex Server is a utility mod for Hex Casting that allows for hexes to be cast remotely via http requests.
-The primary purpose for this is to allow programs like [Hexagon](https://github.com/Master-Bw3/Hexagon/tree/Dev?tab=readme-ov-file) evaluate hexes ingame for testing purposes.
+The primary purpose for this is to allow programs like [Hexagon](https://github.com/Master-Bw3/Hexagon/tree/Dev?tab=readme-ov-file) to execute hexes ingame for testing purposes.

 ## Usage
 1. Launch Minecraft with this mod installed and enter a world